laurent22/joplin/CONTRIBUTING.md

 # User support

 The [Joplin Forum](https://discourse.joplinapp.org/) is the community driven place for user support, general discussion about Joplin, problems with installation, new features and software development questions.
 It is possible to login with your GitHub account.
+Don't use the issue tracker for support questions.

 # Reporting a bug

 File bugs in the [Github Issue Tracker](https://github.com/laurent22/joplin/issues?utf8=%E2%9C%93&q=is%3Aissue).
 Please follow these guidelines:

 - Search existing issues first, make sure yours hasn't already been reported.
-- Don't use the issue tracker for support questions.
-- Consider [enabling debug mode](https://github.com/laurent22/joplin/blob/master/readme/debugging.md) so that you can provide as much details as possible when reporting the issue.
+- Consider [enabling debug mode](https://joplinapp.org/debugging/) so that you can provide as much details as possible when reporting the issue.
 - Stay on topic, but describe the issue in detail so that others can reproduce it.
 - **Provide a screenshot** if possible.
 A screenshot showing the problem is often more useful than a paragraph describing it.
+- For web clipper bugs, **please provide the URL causing the issue**.
+Sometimes the clipper works in one page but not in another so it is important to know what URL has a problem.

 # Feature requests